 - Fill out information on the excel spreadsheet (you can either manually enter this information or copy/paste it from a CSV export from your existing system, list, etc.)

-Tip: The only fields which if left blank will prohibit the customer record from being created in Telstra Trades Assist are commercial/residential, customer or business name and primary address information.
+Tip: Leaving certain fields blank will prohibit the customer record from being created in Telstra Trades Assist and are commercial/residential, customer or business name and primary address information.
 If information such as Primary Contact Phone and Primary Contact Email are misaligned this can also cause the customer record to be rejected when being imported.

-Tip: if you have a commercial customer for which you don’t have a primary contact, you can simply use the business name again in the primary contact field.
+Tip: Simply use the business name again in the primary contact field if you have a commercial customer for which you don’t have a primary contact.

 - Once all your customer data has been entered and the fields are complete click